 It was Friday, December 20, 1957, the last day of school before Christmas vacation.
 I was six years old and in the first grade at All Saints Catholic Elementary School in northeast Los Angeles.
 Friday afternoon was the day my mother always took the streetcar downtown for her weekly shopping.
 Since class was half-day only, I got home in time to tag along.
 Before we reached the usual stops at the bakery, butcher shop, and Grand Central Market for groceries, we got off the streetcar at the Broadway Department Store.
 Since this was one of the more upscale shops in downtown Los Angeles, I knew we weren't here to do any Christmas shopping.
 Little did I realize my mother's motive for this unscheduled stop.

-I marveled at the store's Christmas decorations as my mother
+marveled at the store's Christmas decorations as my mother and I

 finally up the elevator to the second floor.
 Christmas was in the